KbalaAkshay/Customer-Segmentation-using-PySpark/README.md

 # Project Overview
 The project consists of several steps:

-  1)Data extraction and preprocessing.
+  1) Data extraction and preprocessing.

-  2)Calculation of RFM scores for each customer.
+  2) Calculation of RFM scores for each customer.

-  3)Using K-means clustering to segment customers based on their RFM scores.
+  3) Using K-means clustering to segment customers based on their RFM scores.

-  4)Analyzing each segment to derive actionable business insights.
+  4) Analyzing each segment to derive actionable business insights.

 By the end of this project, we will have grouped customers into segments such as "High-Value Customers," "At-Risk Customers," and "New Customers."